Best time to visit Croatia

 Croatia's plains

-Croatia's plains lie mainly in the north and north-east of the country, including the sweeping agricultural plain of Slavonia.
+Croatia's plains lie mainly in the country's north and northeast, including Slavonia's sweeping agricultural plain.
 The plains have two distinct and very opposite seasons.
-Winters are harsh with heavy snowfall and temperatures very often drop below 0°C for several days.
-Daily average temperatures hover around the 0°C to 2°C mark during the winter.
+Winters are harsh, with heavy snowfall, and temperatures often drop below 0°C for several days.
+Daily average temperatures hover around 0°C to 2°C in winter.
 So watch out for ice on the roads.
-However, the summers are very hot, with thunderstorms at the end of the day.
-We recommend May, June and September for a trip inland, when temperatures tend to be a little more bearable so you can comfortably explore everything Croatia's plains have to offer.
+However, the summers are sweltering, with thunderstorms at the end of the day.
+We recommend May, June and September for a trip inland when temperatures tend to be a little more bearable so you can comfortably explore everything Croatia's plains offer.

 Croatia's coastline